simeononsecurity/simeononsecurity.ch/content/articles/decoding-slow-cpu-performance_-causes-and-solutions/index.en.md

 ### What is CPU performance and why is it important?

 CPU performance refers to the speed and efficiency at which a central processing unit (CPU) can execute instructions and perform tasks.
-It is a critical factor in determining the overall performance and responsiveness of a computer system.
+It's a critical factor in determining the overall performance and responsiveness of a computer system.

 * CPU performance directly affects the speed at which programs and applications run on a computer.
 * A faster CPU can handle more complex tasks and calculations, resulting in quicker response times and improved multitasking capabilities.